trOnk12/rijksmusem/documentation/README.md

 ## AdManager interface
 ### prepare

 You call this method to begin to cycle through the ads in the AdManager.
-If you decided to let the SDK handle the playing of the ads this method ensures that the internal player is starting to buffer enough data so that ad playing starts smoothly.
+This method ensures that the player is starting to buffer enough data so that ad playing starts smoothly.
 Upon calling this method the first ad starts loading.
-The SDK will trigger **_WillStartLoading_** event informing your app that buffering has begun for the ad.
-Once buffering is done, **_DidFinishLoading_** event for the first ad will be triggered.
+The SDK will trigger **_PreparingForPlay_** event informing your app that buffering has begun for the ad.
+Once buffering is done, **_ReadyForPlay_** event for the first ad will be triggered.

 ### play

 Call **_play_** when you want to play the ads.
-This should be done after the callback **_DidFinishLoading_** was triggered.
+This should be done after the callback **_ReadyForPlay_** was triggered.
 The SDK will respond with the callback **_DidStartPlaying_**.
 If the playing was pause use **_resume_** function instead, to resume playing.

 ### pause